Average Electric Bill for Texas Residents

 At Choose Texas Power, we aim to provide consistent, reliable information about energy plans.
 Our partners do not direct our editorial content, though we may reference their products in our posts.
 Read about how we make money to learn more.

-Here’s what you can expect to pay for electricity in some of Texas’ biggest metros, based on the average monthly usage of 1,146 kWh.
+The size of your home isn’t the only factor influencing your power bill.
+Your location also plays a role due to different utility delivery fees across the state.
+Here’s what you can expect to pay for electricity in some of Texas’ biggest metros, based on the EIA’s average monthly usage of 1,096 kWh.

 City